AgiFlow/agiflow-sdks/packages/python/llm-mocks/README.md

 MockOpenAISyncAPIClient().record(path)
 ```

 2. This will record API response and save to json files in `data` directory.
+Each response will be in `json` file with corresponding timestamp.

-After recording, you can load saved data to `DataFactory` classes for testing:
+3. Choose the response you like for mocking and put them together in a new json file with list format.
+After that, you can load saved data to `DataFactory` classes for testing:

+NOTE: If you have multiple items in the data list, you can write your own selector strategy by extending `AbstracSelectorStrategy`, and inject your Selector class to mock client.
+By default, the mock client only use the first data point from mock data.

 ``` python
 ...